mrb/mrb.github.com/_posts/2015-01-29-learning-math-a-blank-is-a-blank-with-a-blank-with-a-blank.markdown

 ```
 A partially ordered set - henceforth, a poset - is a set P, carrying an
-ordering relation 􏱒which is reflexive, anti-symmetric and transitive.
+ordering relation which is reflexive, anti-symmetric and transitive.
 ```

 Okay, this seems simple enough but there are definitely some more prerequisites here - "ordering relation," "reflexive," "anti-symmetric," and "transitive."
 Where to go from here?